Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies: Language Model Policy Secretly Contains Internal Policies

-In contrast, the \textit{FFN} module is widely regarded as the key-value memories of parametric knowledge in Transformers~\citep{geva2021transformer, meng2022locating, dai2022knowledge}.
+Moreover, the \textit{FFN} modules are widely regarded as the key-value memories of parametric knowledge~\citep{geva2021transformer, dai2022knowledge}.
 The lower panel of Figure~\ref{fig:modular_entropy} reveals clear and systematic differences in FFN entropy dynamics across model families.
-For the \texttt{Llama}-series models~\citep{meta2024llama32}, FFN entropy remains consistently positive across almost all layers, with convergence occurring only at the final layer.
-This pattern indicates sustained exploration throughout the FFN, with limited intermediate consolidation, which aligns with prior observations that \texttt{Llama} models benefit less from post-training and require additional mid-training interventions to improve reasoning behavior~\citep{wang2025octothinker}.
+For the Llama models~\citep{meta2024llama32}, FFN entropy remains consistently positive but weak across almost all layers, with convergence occurring only at the final layer.

-By contrast, the \texttt{Qwen}-series models~\citep{yang2024qwen2, yang2025qwen3} exhibit a pronounced hierarchical entropy structure in the FFN, following a clear three-stage progression.
-Taking \texttt{Qwen3-4B} as an illustrative example, the lower FFN layers (layers 1–6) show increasing entropy ($\Delta H^l_{\text{FFN}} > 0$), corresponding to expanded exploration at the onset of reasoning.
-This is followed by a broad middle region (layers 7–26) where entropy change remains approximately zero, indicating stable information integration through retrieval and reuse of parametric knowledge encoded in knowledge neurons~\citep{dai2022knowledge}.
-In the upper layers (layers 27–36), entropy decreases ($\Delta H^l_{\text{FFN}} < 0$), reflecting gradual convergence toward the final prediction.
-Figure~\ref{fig:intro}(c) provides a vivid demonstration.
+By contrast, the Qwen models~\citep{yang2024qwen2, yang2025qwen3} exhibit a pronounced hierarchical entropy structure in the FFN, following a clear three-stage progression.
+Taking \texttt{Qwen3-4B} as an example, the lower FFN layers (layers 1–6) show increased entropy ($\Delta H^l_{\text{FFN}} > 0$), corresponding to expanded exploration at the onset of reasoning.
+This is followed by a broad middle region (layers 7–26) where $\Delta H^l_\text{FFN}\approx0$, indicating stable information integration through retrieval and reuse of parametric knowledge ~\citep{dai2022knowledge}.
+In the upper layers (layers 27–36) where $\Delta H^l_{\text{FFN}} < 0$, reflects gradual convergence toward the final prediction.

-Notably, this “Exploration–Integration–Convergence” (EIC) pattern is more consistently expressed in \texttt{Qwen3} than in earlier \texttt{Qwen2.5} variants, indicating a more structurally stabilized and progressive reasoning pattern.
-Rather than maintaining continuous exploration across all layers, \texttt{Qwen3} allocates distinct FFN depth ranges to different reasoning functions, resulting in a staged reasoning process.
-We hypothesize that this progressive reasoning pattern, qualitatively similar to the staged nature of human reasoning~\citep{dehaene1998neuronal,felleman1991distributed,yamins2016using}, may help explain why \texttt{Qwen3} exhibits more efficient knowledge absorption during post-training~\citep{zhu2025surprising,yang2025qwen3}.

-\textbf{How do Internal modules influence the residual stream?} To further understand how internal modules shape the residual stream in \texttt{Qwen} models with progressive reasoning pattern, we analyze residual cosine similarity, which quantifies how each module writes to the residual pathway~\citep{hu2025affects}.
-For a given layer $l$, we compute $\text{cossim}(\mathbf{A}^l, \mathbf{H}^{l-1})$ for self-attention and $\text{cossim}(\mathbf{F}^l, \mathbf{H}^{l-1}+\mathbf{A}^l)$ for the FFN.
-A cosine similarity near zero indicates writing new, orthogonal features; negative values indicate feature suppression; and positive values indicate amplification of existing features.